 Cash Wear and Tear

 Always keep in mind that no matter how much money you have, in Cuba you can’t find for sale everything you are used to.
-Pack everything you may need in your trip to Cuba, including sunscreen and soap.
+Pack everything you may need on your trip to Cuba, including sunscreen and soap.

 Related Travel Articles

 Writing free, independent and personal travel content since 2021.
-If you appreciate what we do, then you can return the favor by using the affiliate links below:
+If you appreciate what we do, then you can return the favor by using the affiliate links below.

 - Get your accommodations on Booking.com